palletops/leaven/README.md

 The [Component][Component] framework pioneered a component model for clojure, and provides an excellent rationale for components.

-We wanted something that
+We wanted something that:
-- didn't do namespace dependency management
+- did explicit dependency order, with no need for a `using` function,
 - would work in clojurescript

 ## License